Best Gas Grills Under $500 (2026)

 If budget < $250

-→ Go with the Char-Broil Performance 300 2-Burner (~$200) for small spaces or the Nexgrill Deluxe 2-Burner (~$250) for maximum cooking area on a tight budget.
-Both meet the 80 BTU/sq in threshold for effective grilling, but the Nexgrill provides 33% more cooking surface. [src3, src5]
+→ Char-Broil Performance 300 2-Burner (~$200) for small spaces, or Nexgrill Deluxe 2-Burner (~$250) for more cooking area.
+Both meet the 80 BTU/sq in threshold; Nexgrill provides 33% more cooking surface. [src3, src8]

 If user needs to cook for 6+ people regularly

-→ Prioritize cooking area (500+ sq in) and burner count (4 burners) over brand prestige.
-The Monument Mesa 415BZ (630 sq in, ~$475) or Nexgrill 720-0830H (626 sq in, ~$289) are the best large-capacity options under $500.
-The Nexgrill delivers nearly identical cooking space at 40% less cost but uses thinner-gauge steel. [src2, src5, src6]
+→ Prioritize cooking area (500+ sq in) and burner count (4).
+Monument Mesa 415BZ (630 sq in, ~$475) for build quality, or Nexgrill 720-0830H (626 sq in, ~$289) for value.
+Monument wins on durability; Nexgrill wins on cost. [src2, src5, src6]

 If user has a natural gas hookup at home